dyarleniber/kata-machine/NOTES.md

 This ordering property makes BSTs particularly useful for efficient searching for example.
 However, it's important to note that the efficiency of BST operations relies on maintaining a balanced tree structure, as an unbalanced BST can degrade to linear time complexity in the worst case.
 To mitigate this, various balanced BST variants, like AVL trees and Red-Black trees, are used to ensure balanced structures and consistent logarithmic time complexity.

+## Heap

+The simplest way to put it is a binary tree where every child and grand child is smaller (MaxHeap), or larger (MinHeap) than the current node.
+Heap uses a weak order (it's ordered, but it's not perfect ordered).

+Heaps are often used in algorithms such as Heap Sort and in data structures like Priority Queues.
+They're designed to provide quick access to the minimum or maximum element, which is why they're organized in a way that ensures the top element is always the one you need.
+A heap is one way to implement a priority queue.

+- Whenever a node is added, we must adjust the tree.
+- Whenever a node is deleted, we must adjust the tree.
+- There is no traversing the tree.

+Some cool characteristics:

+- It is self balancing.
+- It can be used for priority.
+- Funnest data structure to implement, but easy to get wrong!